burrahey/burrahey.github.io/_posts/2018-01-10-combine_reduce_function_w_an_example.markdown

 }
 ```

 As you can see, they take in a state object and an action object and based on the action type, they make changes to the state and return the state.
-The state final combined state may look something like this:
+Notice that the initial default value for the state is not an object but an array - this is because the state final combined state will be one or many key-value pairs that may look something like this:
 ```
 state = { books: [], recommendedBooks: [] }
 ```